- London School of Economics

 A remodelling of the main reception to improve access tas part of an integrated campus-wide strategy

-Design Engine have completed the remodelling of the main reception of the Old Building, off Houghton Street, WC2.
-This is the main entrance foyer to the LSE and its famous Theatre, which was in need of a major transformation to meet current security, access and wayfinding improvements.
+A complete remodelling of the main reception of the Old Building, off Houghton Street, WC2.
+This is the main entrance foyer to the London School of Economics, and its famous Theatre, which was in need of a major transformation to meet current security, access and wayfinding improvements.

 The project, which was won in competition, includes a new green room for the theatre, toilets, reception and split-level waiting areas.
 Central to the scheme are glass cabinets, which clad the existing walls, offering information, signage and inspirational extracts from luminaries’ speeches given from the theatre.